UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 UConn Schedule Analysis

-- The Huskies have nine wins over Quadrant 3 opponents, tied for the 15th-most in the country.
+- The Huskies have nine wins against Quadrant 3 opponents, tied for the 15th-most in the country.

 UConn 2022-23 Best Wins